exercism/docs/anatomy/tracks/concepts.md

 If the Concept introduces new syntax, syntax samples should be included.
 The student should not have to follow a lot of links to gain the knowledge that the file tries to convey.
 Instead the `about.md` should contain enough information to be understandable within its content.

 `about.md` is not limited to the scope of the corresponding Concept Exercise.
 The content can require knowledge of other concepts that will be introduced later on.
-If other Concepts are mentioned, their respective introductions should be linked (how?).
+If other Concepts are mentioned, their respective introductions should be linked (see [internal linking](https://github.com/exercism/docs/blob/main/anatomy/tracks/internal-linking.md) for details).

 Here some examples of what could be covered.